nben/Cyberpunk-UI-mods-for-VR/README.md

 TutorialMove - one file for moving the popup tutorial window (I started a new save to try the VR Mod)

+# Installing

+Scripts need to go in Cyberpunk 2077/r6/scripts

+Not actually sure if subfolders are necessary but at least keeps it tidy